HebiRobotics/QuickBuffers/README.md

 # RoboBuffers - Fast Protocol Buffers without Allocations

 RoboBuffers is a Java implementation of Google's Protocol Buffers v2 that has been developed for low latency and high throughput use cases.
-It is allocation free in steady state and can be used in zero-allocation environments.
+It is allocation free in steady state and can be used in zero-allocation environments and for off-heap use cases.

 It currently supports all of the Proto2 syntax, with the exception of
 * Extensions (ignored)